SteveBronder/riccaticpp/benchmarks/readme.md

    so that the problem depends strongly on $\lambda$.
 As $\lambda$ grows, the equation becomes increasingly oscillatory (high-frequency), which can be challenging for general-purpose ODE solvers.

 2. **Airy Equation**
-   The classical Airy equation can be written as
+   The classical Airy equation can be written as the following.

 ```math
        y''(x) - x \, y(x) \;=\; 0,
 ```

    for $x \in [0,\,100]$.
 The Airy functions $\mathrm{Ai}$ and $\mathrm{Bi}$ form the fundamental solutions; however, here we pose initial conditions in terms of these functions at $x = 0$ and integrate out to $x = 100$.
 Numerically, one can write this as

 ```math
        y'(x) = \begin{bmatrix} y_1'(x) \\ y_2'(x) \end{bmatrix}
                = \begin{bmatrix}